humbertoyusta/brain-tumor-detection/README.md

 pip install -r requirements.txt
 ```

+To be able to collect data from kaggle, if you haven't done it yet, go to your [kaggle account settings](https://www.kaggle.com/settings), create a new token, and place it in `~/.kaggle/kaggle.json`

 Start the mlflow tracking server (needed for training and evaluating models with logging to ML Flow)

 ```{bash}